Before You Move In

 Security Deposits Start Now

 Getting a security deposit back starts before you move in.
-Research before you rent, document the condition of the apartment, put repair requests in writing and take good care of the apartment while you live there.
-When researching apartments, ask whether the security deposit is due when you sign the lease, or before you move in.
+Start by researching before you sign the lease.
+When viewing apartments, be sure to ask whether the security deposit is due upon signing the lease or upon moving in.

 Move Out Musts:

-• Vacate on time (check the lease)
+- Vacate on time (check the lease)

-• Turn in keys
+- Turn in keys

-• Turn in cleaning receipts (if required)
+- Turn in cleaning receipts (if required)

-• Provide written forwarding address to landlord
+- Provide a forwarding address to the landlord

 Preparing to Move Out